cvetanovv/airbnb-card-component/README.md

-# airbnb-card-component
+# Airbnb card components

-Simple Airbnb card component
+This is simple Airbnb card components create with React :)